-Companies with ESG risk ratings which are considered good are included in this category.
-A decision to make an investment in a company with a good risk rating does not require any separate action from a responsible investment point of view.
+Companies with ESG risk ratings between 20 and 29.99 are included in this category.
+The risk arising from the ESG criteria is considered medium.
+A decision to make an investment in a company with a medium risk rating does not require any separate action from a responsible investment point of view.
+However, due to the increased level of ESG risk, the portfolio manager should analyse the causes and possible consequences of ESG risks related to the company in question.